 Relationship Development

-Understanding communities and the culture, heritage and traditions of the people is necessary for engagement.
+Understanding communities and the culture, heritage, and traditions of the people is necessary for engagement.

-RRelationship building and engagement meaningful.
+Ongoing relationship building and engagement helps make the relationship meaningful.

-Collaboration and coordination among partners including those that do not normally communicate directly with one another.
+Collaboration and coordination among partners, including those that do not normally communicate directly with one another, is key to successful engagement.

-Develop capacity in communities through the provision of education, training, infrastructure and funding
+Develop capacity in communities through the provision of education, training, infrastructure, and funding

-taken to incorporate and apply Indigenous Knowledge through engagement approaches
+Make an effort to incorporate and apply Indigenous Knowledge and local knowledge through engagement approaches

-Develop a foundation of trust and provide clarity, certainty and reliability through constructive dialogue and including time for events and activities not directly related to issues
+Develop a foundation of trust and provide clarity, certainty, and reliability through constructive dialogue and including time for events and activities not directly related to issues.

 Process